-The Minas de Ameca project encompasses a 322 sq. km claim package assembled in part through option agreements between the Company and M. Munoz Martin, Fury Explorations Ltd. (see News Release dated July 17, 2006) and Soltoro Ltd. (see News Release dated January 22, 2007) together with the purchase from the Mexican Government of the El Magistral claim which includes an historic producing mine from which copper was extracted, with some gold credits, from chalcopyrite, bornite and oxide ores.
-The concessions that make up the project include the La Sorpresa claims, the Magistral I claims, the El Magistral claims and the Quila claims.
+The Minas de Ameca project encompasses a 320 sq. km claim package assembled in part through option agreements between the Company and Fury Explorations Ltd. now merged with Golden Predator Mines Inc. and Soltoro Ltd. (see News Releases dated July 17, 2006 and January 22, 2007) together with the purchase from the Mexican Government of the El Magistral claim which includes an historic producing mine from which copper was extracted, with some gold credits, from chalcopyrite, bornite and oxide ores.
+The concessions that make up the project include the Magistral I claims, the El Magistral claims and the Quila claims.
+The LaSorpresa concession, which was previously form part of the project was relinquished during the quarter ending October 31, 2008.